'I know that parade': Gary Sinise returns to Highland Park to meet 'hurting' first responders

 Gary Sinise was driving to play a concert for troops in Kentucky when he heard about the mass shooting at Highland Park's July 4 parade.

-"I know that parade," the actor and musician said in a phone interview this week.
+"I know that parade," the actor and musician said in a phone interview.
 "I was in that parade."

 As a child, Sinise, an Oscar nominee for his role in "Forrest Gump," lived just blocks from where the rooftop gunman fired into the crowd, killing seven and wounding dozens of others.
 A 10-year-old Sinise rode the parade route in a soap box derby car.
 Years later, he and other members of Steppenwolf Theatre -- founded in Highland Park -- rode in the parade atop a fire truck.